muratk3n/thirdwave/en/README.md

 ---

+The downside is if there is too much change, the sensors are overloaded, the result: future shock.

+---

 True.
-The changes are so tiny, but we can detect that shit, and "hear" stuff through it..
+The changes are so tiny, but we can detect that shit, and hear stuff through it..
 Amazing.
 Another proof that our 'sensors' are incredibly well attuned to changes (we may not see in the dark, but detect movement, even with the corner of our eye).